livingstoneonline/admin_menu/README.txt

 A: This should not happen.
 If it did, visit http://<yoursitename>/admin/build/menu to re-generate your menu cache.

+Q: Sometimes the user counter displays a lot of anonymous users, but when comparing the site's statistics (f.e. in Google Analytics) there is no such huge amount of users and/or requests reported.

+A: If your site was concurrently spidered by search-engine robots, it's commonly known to have a giant amount of anonymous users for a short time-frame.
+   Most web statistics systems like Google Analytics filter such requests already.

 Q: After upgrading, admin_menu disappeared.
 Why?